 To assist in the sustainable management of water in the AW region, permits or permission is required for certain water affecting activities.
 Under the Landscape SA Act 2019, conditions can be placed around the taking of water from non-prescribed water resources.
 Permits may be required for a range of activities, including the construction or repair of wells, undertaking work in or around watercourses and lakes or the capture of surface water.

 Find out more about the process for obtaining permits or permission for water affecting activities in the AW region.
 All water affecting activity applications must be completed using one of the following forms.
-(These forms are currently being updated so please contact AW on 08 8463 4840.
+These forms are currently being updated so please contact us if you have any questions.

 Managing water sustainably